30 Jan 2022

 Regardless of which way you travel to Holden Beach, we are certain that you will love it once you arrive.
 And, when you daydream about your next trip to the beach, we hope it's about our little slice of paradise.

 As they say, “Life is Better at the Beach!”
-We hope to see you here soon.
+Hope to see you soon - at the beach!

-About the Author: Darcy Geho spent 11 years working in the vacation rental industry while she lived on and traveled the North Carolina coast.
-Like most Hobbs guests, when she isn’t at the beach she looks forward to her next visit.
-In her spare time, Darcy likes cooking and food preservation and enjoys sharing her adventures on her blog.
+Darcy Geho is a contributing author to this Hobbs Realty blog.
+She spent 11 years working in the vacation rental industry while she lived on and traveled the North Carolina coast.
+Like most of our visitors, when she isn’t on Holden Beach, she looks forward to her next visit.